-All samples are yet to be analysed (Figure 10.2 for site locations).
 Visible fauna included an exceptionally high density of alien invasive Tarebia granifera snails from the mid-reaches of the system until where boat passage was no longer possible due to the shallow depths (upstream of the confluence of the iNyoni system).
-The lower estuary subtidal sediments were covered with extensive growth of an unidentified filamentous algae (Figure 10.3).
+The lower estuary subtidal sediments were covered with extensive growth of an unidentified filamentous algae.
 Until further laboratory analysis, it is not known how this influences the infauna communities.
 High densities of Kraussillichirus kraussi were noted in all sandy, shallow subtidal sediments where algae were absent.
 Invertebrate bycatch from fish seines were retained for identification.

-Previous studies recorded a total of 54 species in the estuary as opposed to 15 in our 1-day visit.
+Previous studies recorded a total of 54 species in the estuary as opposed to 15 during the 1-day visit.
 This is possibly a function of low water levels following a recent breaching of the estuary.
 Sampling was also restricted to the low half of the system with the upper reaches inaccessible due to shallow water and macrophyte growth.
-See Appendix C for a summary of fish species caught during the trip.
 Several Illegal gillnets were observed in the system.